dbcook/openrocket-database/docs/estes_history_and_sub_brands.md

 was sold in March 2018 to Estes Industries LLC, a group headed by the John Langford family, who have been active in both sport rocketry and commercial aerospace.

-It was reliably reported near the time of the Hobbico bankruptcy sale that Estes had been on the market since April 2017.

 ## Corporate and Brand History

 The corporate history of Estes and the companies that have been combined with it is complicated.